matthewlpearson/System-Monitoring-Log-Analysis-Tool-in-Kali-Linux-VMware-/README.md

 ## Steps
 **I set up a Kali Linux virtual machine in VMware to create a safe, controlled environment for my system monitoring project.
 This allowed me to practice Linux administration and scripting without affecting my host system.
-I updated packages, installed monitoring tools, and used the VM to write and run my Bash script, showing I can deploy and manage virtualized operating systems**
+I updated packages, installed monitoring tools, and used the VM to write and run my Bash script, showing I can deploy and manage virtualized operating systems**.!